waves-exchange/neutrino-utilities/README.md

 python3 telegram_bot.py
 ```

-## Install a RIDE script to mining node
+## Install a RIDE script to mining node and invoke the constructor
 As you know, since node version 1.4 it is possible for mining node to have a script.